-Chief Norris comes to the Polkton Police Department with a vast knowledge of experience in drug operations, K9 operations, criminal investigation, traffic enforcement, budget writing/maintenance, Standardized Field Sobriety Testing, Radar Operation, Graduate of the Richmond County Community College Executive Management Course (Part #1 and Part #2), Methamphetamine Clandestine Laboratory Technician, DCI Certified, North Carolina General Instructor, "Stop Stick" Instructor, "Taser" Instructor, Advanced Law Enforcement Certification, Child and Elderly Abuse Investigation, and many other hours of training and certifications.
+Chief Norris comes to the Polkton Police Department with a vast knowledge of experience in drug operations, K9 operations, criminal investigations, traffic enforcement, budget writing/maintenance, Standardized Field Sobriety Testing, Radar Operation, Graduate of the Richmond County Community College Executive Management Course (Part #1 and Part #2), Methamphetamine Clandestine Laboratory Technician, DCI Certified, North Carolina General Instructor, "Stop Stick" Instructor, "Taser" Instructor, Advanced Law Enforcement Certification, Child and Elderly Abuse Investigation, and many other hours of training and certifications.

 Sergeant- Tim Hutchinson

 Patrol Officer Tim Hutchinson began his career in Law Enforcement with the Anson County Sheriffs Office in 1995 and worked as a patrol Deputy Sheriff until 2000.
 Officer Hutchinson then began working with the Wadesboro Police Department until 2005.
 During his tenture with the Wadesboro Police Department, Officer Hutchinson has worked a patrol Officer and a narcotics detective.
 In 2005, Officer Hutchinson returned to Anson County Sheriffs Office where he was awarded a K9 Deputy Sheriff position for approximately three years.
 Officer Hutchinson went back to the Wadesboro Police Department in 2008 for a brief stay until he moved to South Carolina.
 Officer Hutchinson served with the Chesterfield County Sheriffs Office from 2009 until 2016 as a Sgt over a shift and a K9 handler.